-Read all of this leaflet carefully before you start taking this medicine because it contains important

-- information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Keep this leaflet.
-You may need to read it again - If you have any further questions, ask your doctor - If you have any further questions, ask your doctor or pharmacist.
-This medicine has been prescribed for you only, Do not pass it on to others.
+- Keep this leaflet.
+You may need to read it again.
+If you have any further questions, ask your doctor or pharmacist.
+This medicine has been prescribed for you only.
+Do not pass it on to others.
 It may harm them, even if their signs of illness are the same as yours.
-If you get any side effects, talk to your doctor, pharmacist or nurse.
+If you get any side effects, talk to your doctor, - pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 See section 4.